 Porcelain nails were popular many years ago, but became "illegal" when methyl methacrylate, a chemical then used as an ingredient, was banned by the Food and Drug Administration.
-(See "What is the concern about methyl methacrylate?" on page 15.)
+(See "What is the concern about methyl methacrylate?" previously described.

 Since then, new formulas without methyl methacrylate have been designed, and porcelain nails are regaining popularity.